 Soft Cost Criteria: Other factors influence the estimated construction cost for a specific deficiency and need to be included in the estimation.
 For instance, each line item may require additional construction to allow the work to occur, and not all aspects of the construction cost can be anticipated without an in-depth investigation of hidden conditions within the building or site.
 Beyond the scope of construction, other costs will be incurred to complete the work including: permitting costs, construction testing, and design fees.
 In addition, the owner should have a construction contingency to address unanticipated construction conditions and changes in construction costs.
-The soft cost criteria should be modified depending on the complexity of the construction contemplated and the timing of construction work.
-We have set aside 20% of the direct construction cost for "Soft Costs" depending on the criteria considered.
+The soft cost criteria should be modified depending on the complexity of the construction cost for "Soft Costs" depending on the criteria considered.
 The logic behind this is that there would not be extra costs like tap fees, permitting fee, soils investigation and survey fees and we feel they would not be a significant factor.
 Normally on large scale new projects we estimate soft costs at around 35% during this type of preliminary stage.